Arrival & Dismissal

 We ask that you take care of all arrangements for the day with your children before they leave for school.
 If the forecast is for rain, send them in a coat or jacket and give them a plan for pick up/dismissal for inclement weather.
 If after school activities are scheduled, be certain that they know what is expected of them before they leave for school.

 Personal play equipment, such as toys, balls, games, etc. should not be brought to school unless special permission has been granted by the teacher or principal.
 This includes electronic devices like phones, smart watches, music players, media players, and video games.
-If students bring these devices to school, they must be turned off.
+If students bring these devices to school, they must be turned off and can only be accessed before or after school.

 Technology Use (Personal cell phones, smart watches, etc.)

-We ask that ONLY EMERGENCY MESSAGES be telephoned into children, since we strive to keep instructional interruptions to a minimum.
-Arrangements with friends must be made prior to coming to school.
+• We ask that any emergency messages to children be telephoned through the office since we strive to keep instructional interruptions to a minimum.
+Any after school arrangements should be made before coming to school.

-Cell phones are permitted at school, however, board policy requires that they be deactivated during the regular school day and used only during an emergency affecting the school or community.
-The use of cell phones (and smart watches that communicate like a cell phone...ie. the Gizmo Gadget) is prohibited during school hours.
+• Cell phones are permitted at school, however, board policy requires that they be deactivated during the regular school day and used only during an emergency affecting the school or community.
+The use of cell phones (and smart watches that communicate like a cell phone... e.g. Apple Watch, Gizmo Gadget, etc.) is prohibited during school hours.
 They are to be turned off and in the student’s backpack during school hours.
 Cell phones that are turned on during school hours are subject to confiscation and will only be returned to a parent through the front office.

-Smart watches should be placed in airplane mode when at school (K-6).
+• Smart watches should be placed in airplane mode when at school.

 Pets